radu-matei/radu-matei.github.io/content/blog/aspnet-core-mvc-signalr.md

 While this is not far from what we are going to do, at this moment we simply cannot force all components to pass camel case objects because it would break current conventions in place.

-Simply put, if you try this the JavaScript client will no longer connect, because all connection and internal communication is tansformed to camel case.
+Simply put, if you try this the JavaScript client will no longer connect, because all connection and internal communication is transformed to camel case.

 We are at the point where we need all of the application objects to be passed camel cased, and all connection and SignalR internal objects to be unmodified.